- Academic transcript

 - Quick Skills

-- Quick Skills is one of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
-It is delivered in online modules that are designed to help build skills in study techniques in areas such as time management, by logging into (My study centre>Manage your study>Active units).
+- Previously, one of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
+They were delivered in online modules designed to help build skills in areas such as time management.
+Quick Skills modules are no longer offered to OUA students.

 - Recognition of Prior Learning

-- Recognition of Prior Learning, or RPL, is the formal acknowledgement of previous learning, from informal as well as formal learning situations, for credit towards a degree or TAFE qualification.
+- Recognition of Prior Learning, or RPL, is the formal acknowledgement of previous learning, from informal (work, extracurricular activities, etc.) as well as formal learning (university, TAFE, etc) situations, for credit towards a degree or TAFE qualification.

 - Recommended prerequisite